numba/numba/docs/source/reference/envvars.rst

    If set to non-zero, print out debugging information about type inference.

-.. envvar:: NUMBA_DEBUG_CACHE

-   If set to non-zero, print out information about operation of the :ref:`JIT compilation cache <jit-cache>`.

 .. envvar:: NUMBA_ENABLE_PROFILING

    Enables JIT events of LLVM in order to support profiling of jitted functions.